-During the cold winter months , dried, chapped, and cracked lips are a common concern for all.
-Vaseline for lips can be your best bet when this happens as the thick moisturizing agent can smoothen your lips and eliminate dryness and chapping.
+During the cold winter months, dried, chapped, and cracked lips are a common concern for all.
+If you’ve wondered if you can put vaseline on your lips, you’re right, it can be your best bet when that happens as it works as a thick moisturizing agent that smooths your lips and eliminates dryness and chapping.
 Also, you are usually advised not to use products like lipsticks or glosses since they can worsen the problem.
 While Vaseline may be the most widely used lip balm, does it really work?
 Keep reading to learn more.

 In This Article

 Is Vaseline Good For Chapped Lips?

 Vaseline is basically petroleum jelly, a type of occlusive moisturizer that helps lock the moisture in your skin (1).
 Unlike humectants that acquire water from the air, Vaseline works by forming a protective barrier on the lips to prevent moisture loss.
 This means that it does not add any moisture to your lips but seals in the existing moisture, making ti an effective lip therapy product.
 Therefore, if your lips are chapped and need moisture, applying Vaseline first will not do you much good since there is not enough moisture for it to lock in (2).

-Vaseline or white petroleum jelly is a safe and gentle way to keep the hydration and moisture in your lips protected.
+Vaseline is good for lips.
+It is a safe and gentle way to retain moisture in your lips and keep them protected.
 It strengthens the skin barrier and helps deal with extreme dryness and irritation (3).
 You can include it in your daily skin care regimen and use it in combination with other moisturizing products to prevent your lips from chapping.
 It also improves lip nourishment.
 Additionally, it may even speed up lip healing.

 However, you must also remember that Vaseline is produced by a refining process that uses potentially harmful chemicals.
 Also, it is obtained from petroleum using a drilling technique that is harmful to the environment.
 It is a complicated product and needs thorough analysis before you decide to buy it.